Cymophic/swing-hangman/README.md

-# Hangman with GUI
+# 🕴️ Hangman Game 🖥️

-A simple hangman game with a GUI created using Java Swing for project purposes.
+A simple hangman game with GUI created using Java Swing for project purposes.

 Feel free to test out the game by opening the .exe file.